apollographql/apollo/docs/source/platform/editor-plugins.md

 ---
-title: Connect Apollo to your editor
+title: Connecting Apollo to your editor
 description: How to get the most out of your editor with Apollo
 ---